Bumble bees hibernate, honey bees do not

 A colony of honey bees will live throughout the entire winter, actively keeping the nest warm and safe.
 Although a winter colony is much smaller than a summer colony, it will nevertheless contain thousands of individuals.
 They eat and work all winter long—activity which requires a large cache of stored food.

 Bumble bees do not maintain colonies throughout the winter.
 Instead, the last brood of the summer colony will contain a number of queens.
 Each of these queens will mate and then find a nest in which to overwinter.
-She alone will hibernate until spring.
+Only the queen bumble bees hibernate until spring.